Learn About The Law

 (2) the location of the combined polling place adequately serves the voters of the combined precinct.

-(c) A combined precinct under this section may not contain more than 10,000 registered voters.
+(d) A combined precinct under Subsection (c) may not contain more than 10,000 registered voters.

 (1) results in a dilution of voting strength of a group covered by the federal Voting Rights Act (42 U.S.C.
 Section 1973c et seq.);